filafly/phosphor-icon-replacement/README.md

     <img src="images/filafly-phosphor-icon-replacement.jpg" alt="Banner" style="width: 100%; max-width: 800px;" />
 </p>

+> **⚠️ DEPRECATED:** This package has been deprecated and is no longer maintained.
+>
+> **Migration Required:** Please migrate to [filafly/filament-phosphor-icons](https://github.com/filafly/filament-phosphor-icons) which features:
+> - Improved core architecture
+> - Easier extensibility for community implementations
+> - Active maintenance and support

 Tired of Heroicons?
 Quickly swap out all icons used by the Filament framework with [Phosphor icons](https://phosphoricons.com).
 Include support for 6 different icon styles.

 ## Requirements